VisLab/EEG-Blinks/README.md

 # EEG-Blinks
-BLINKER: Automated blink detector for EEG
+Tools for analyzing eye blinks from EEG data